-If it is impractical or inadequate to conduct the following tests, the developer may propose alternate approaches to verify a) and b).
+If it is impractical or inadequate to conduct the following tests, the developer may propose alternate approaches to verify them.
 It is the evaluator's responsibility to determine the suitability of an alternate approach.
-For example, an analysis of source code to determine that a) and b) are met by the TOE is an acceptable alternate approach, as described in the [CEM].
+For example, an analysis of source code to determine that they are met by the TOE is an acceptable alternate approach, as described in the [CEM].

 a.
-Memory scan test
+TSFI invocation test

+If TSFIs exist, they could be used to output plaintext biometric data to the operating system, and so the evaluator shall perform this test.
 The following test steps require the developer to provide access to a test platform that provides the evaluator with tools that are typically not found on factory products.